Hong Kong Shopping guide

 cut already.
 You HAVE to buy it!"

 More on our cautions & precautions page.

-In terms of prices, chain stores are likely to charge the same in all their branches.
+In terms of prices, chain stores are likely to charge the same in all their branches - at least the list prices.
 But for other stores in the major shopping areas,

 you would more likely find better prices in Mongkok than Central or Causeway Bay.
 And among the computer centers, the

 Golden computer shopping complex in Sham

 Shui Po probably has lower prices.

 In terms of tourist souvenirs in tourist areas like Ladies' Market, TST,

 Stanley Market, you can count on the prices marked up.